1 History

 4.1 Liquefaction Methods

-There are three basic methods of liquefaction, the classic cascade, mixed refrigerant cascade, and the expansion cycles (although several variations on these methods exist).
-Each of these processes requires a specialized arrangement of equipment and refrigerants which will vary depending upon the site conditions, production, and feedstock requirements.
-All liquefaction processes will require the use of compressors, heat exchangers, and refrigerants to produce LNG.
+There are three basic methods of liquefaction: the classic cascade, mixed refrigerant cascade, and the expansion cycles (although several variations of these methods exist).
+Each of these processes requires a specialized arrangement of equipment and refrigerants, which will vary depending on the site conditions, production, and feedstock requirements.
+All liquefaction processes will require compressors, heat exchangers, and refrigerants to produce LNG.

 Gas turbines are widely used to drive refrigeration compressors at LNG facilities.
-Powerful and efficient aeroderivative turbines are reliable, heavy duty, and widely used, though conventional heavy-duty gas turbines are still the norm in the industry.
-LNG facilities have gone from having two choices in the 1960s for compressor drivers, to seven or more by 2016.
-As with the other equipment choices, this choice is dependent on the needs of the LNG producer.
+Powerful and efficient aero-derivative turbines are reliable, heavy-duty, and widely used, though conventional heavy-duty gas turbines are still the norm in the industry.
+LNG facilities went from having two compressor driver choices in the 1960s to seven or more by 2016.
+As with the other equipment choices, this choice depends on the LNG producer’s needs.

-Coil-wound heat exchangers emerged from the technology of 19th century locomotive boilers.
+Coil-wound heat exchangers emerged from the technology of 19th-century locomotive boilers.
 Multiple layers of tubes are wound within a pressure vessel shell.
-Natural gas and high-pressure refrigerant both cool as the ascend the tubes.
+Natural gas and high-pressure refrigerant both cool as they ascend the tubes.
 Very cold refrigerant descends around the tubes inside of the shell.
 The wound tubes can provide a heating surface area equivalent to tens of thousands of square meters.
-These units are compact, but rather large, and bear a slight resemblance to a Saturn rocket.
+These units are compact but rather large and slightly resemble a Saturn rocket.
 Coil-wound heat exchangers can contain pressure nearing 250 times atmospheric pressure and can be made from different materials.

-Some LNG plants use pure hydrocarbon refrigerants (methane, ethane, and propane individually) others use a mixture of hydrocarbon refrigerants.
+Some LNG plants use pure hydrocarbon refrigerants (methane, ethane, and propane individually), while others use a mixture of hydrocarbon refrigerants.

 Technology and Methods of Liquefying Natural Gas